-15.1 An action plan incorporating the objectives will be worked on and provided.
+An action plan incorporating the objectives to be provided.
 Progress will be monitored through the council's performance key indicators.

-15.2 On the whole this action plan can be achieved through the council's current levels of budgetary provision.
+On the whole this action plan can be achieved through the council's current levels of budgetary provision.
 This will be reviewed on an annual basis and therefore may change.
 Some of the key areas that will require additional funding, could be partially funded, possibly though partnership working.